lucas-richards/Solitaire-with-cards/README.md

     - pile6: 5 cards facing down and 1 facing up
     - pile7: 6 cards facing down and 1 facing up
     - pile8: Main deck rest of the cards (52 - 26 = 24)
-- see all the cards that are facing up
-- see four empty spaces for the foundation piles
-- see the next card of the stack when I remove the top one
+- see the next card of the stack when I remove the one on top